opendocsg/slw-judgments-backfill/2015_SGCA_10/report.md

  (a) The procedure for reporting was modified to include a more certain timeline.
 Under the old s 392, the time for the police to report the seizure to the Magistrate’s Court was to be

  “forthwith”.
-This was interpreted to mean that the report should be made “as soon as practicable, as the circumstances permit” (see Ung Yoke Hooi v Attorney-General [2009] 3 SLR(R) 307 (“ Ung Yoke Hooi ”) at [22]).
+This was interpreted to mean that the report should be made “as soon as practicable, as the circumstances permit” (see Ung Yoke Hooi v Attorney-General <span class="citation">[2009] 3 SLR(R) 307</span> (“ Ung Yoke Hooi ”) at [22]).
 There was, however, no clear guidance on the timelines for making the report, and this “invariably engendered confusion and uncertainty” (see The Criminal Procedure Code of Singapore: Annotations and Commentary (Jennifer Marie & Mohamed Faizal Mohamed Abdul Kadir gen eds) (Academy Publishing, 2012) (“ Marie & Faizal ”) at para 19.031).

  (b) A new restriction on the powers of the Magistrate to dispose of property was introduced.
 Under the old s 392, there was no equivalent requirement for the Magistrate’s Court to make a determination on the relevance of seized property to any investigation etc , like that under s 370(3) of the CPC.
 The Magistrate’s Court was simply under a duty to dispose of the seized property upon receiving the report.
 This was the basis for commentators suggesting that the rationale of s 392 was to “inquire into the ownership of the property seized by the police and to deliver it to the person entitled to possession of it, instead of to the person from whom it was taken” (see Butterworths’ Annotated Statutes of Singapore vol 3 (Butterworths Asia, 1997 Issue) at p 447).